Being Blackmailed for Money on Facebook? Here's What to Do

 1. If you paid any money, they will never stop asking for more.

-2. If you paid the scammers anything to "buy yourself time" - THINK AGAIN - because someone else within the group will contact you and ask for more money.
-Sometimes you might be dealing with 3 or 4 scammers at a time.
+2. If you paid the scammers anything to "buy yourself time" - think again - because someone else within the group will contact you and ask for more money.
+Sometimes you might be dealing with 3 or 4 scammers at a time and it's a competition to see who can get the most from you.
 Don't think for a moment you are safe from being contacted again before your "new deadline" to pay more.
+The scammers are not very well organized, and sometimes it's a free-for-all.

-3. Each day that passes, you have a 50-50 chance of being exposed.
+3. As each day that passes, you have a 50% chance of being exposed.

 Got questions?
 I've got answers!
 Contact me here to receive a complimentary phone consultation.
 Ask up to 3 questions, up to 15 minutes FREE.
 I've been studying this scam extensively since 2019, have completed over 1,000+ cases, and I'm happy to share my knowledge and experience with you.

-The FBI IC3 (Internet Crime Complaint Center) website receives thousands - and perhaps tens of thousands - of complaints daily and no human being at the FBI is going to filter through all the reports in order to contact you.
+Reporting sextortion to the FBI won't stop scammers from reaching out to friends and family on social media.
+You can if you want, but the FBI will not contact you or help you personally.
+The FBI IC3 (Internet Crime Complaint Center) website receives thousands - and perhaps tens of thousands - of complaints daily through their web form, and no human being at the FBI is going to filter through all the reports in order to personally assist you.

 The only thing good about submitting a complaint through IC3's website is the data they collect from you, which is then aggregated to produce their annual crime reports each year which highlight Internet crimes by age, demographic, etc.